-A little further along the Victory Avenue in Bucharest, on the right side visitors can admire the gentle silhouette of Zlătari Church, rebuilt several times over the years.
-Next, still on the right side, you can discover one of the little secrets of Bucharest.
-The Macca-Villacrosse Passage is a truly amazing architectural marvel, two forked small passages lined with shops and cafes, covered by yellow glass domed roofs.
-An old inn bought by the city, this space was opened in 1891 and continues to awe visitors today.
-Before Victory Avenue intersects the large Queen Elisabeth Boulevard, you can also admire the Nifon Palace and the Grand Hotel du Boulevard buildings.
-Crossing the boulevard, on the left side there’s the large building of the National Military Circle, with the Flag Square in front.
+A little further, on the right-side, we can admire the gentle silhouette of Zlătari Church, rebuilt several times over the years.
+Next, still on the right side, we can discover one of the little secrets of Bucharest.
+The Macca-Villacrosse Passage is a truly amazing architectural marvel, with two forked small passages lined up with shops and cafes, covered by yellow glass-domed roofs.
+An old inn bought by the city, this space was opened in 1891 and continues to awe visitors to this day.
+Before Victory Avenue intersects the large Queen Elizabeth Boulevard, we can also admire the Nifon Palace and the Grand Hotel du Boulevard buildings.
+Crossing the boulevard, on the left side, there’s the large building of the National Military Circle, with the Flag Square in front.
 A few steps further, on both sides of the avenue there are two marvelous historical landmarks of Bucharest.
-On the left side, the beautiful Capitol Hotel was formerly known as Luvru Hotel, while the right side is occupied by Capșa House that includes a restaurant and a hotel.
+On the left side, the beautiful Capitol Hotel was formerly known as Luvru Hotel, while the right side is occupied by Capșa House which includes a restaurant and a hotel.

-Still on the right side, the small Odeon Square is located in front of the Odeon Theatre, housed inside a charming building dating from 1911.
-Passing by the Telephone Palace and two modern hotels, you can reach the entrance of the large Revolution Square.
-First, on the left side you can see the red silhouette of Kretzulescu Church, an important religious monument built at the start of 18th century.
+Still, on the right side, the small Odeon Square is located in front of the Odeon Theater, housed inside a charming building dating from 1911.
+Passing by the Telephone Palace and two modern hotels, we enter the large and impressive Revolution Square.
+First, on the left side, we can admire the scarlet silhouette of Kretzulescu Church, an important religious monument built at the start of the 18th century.
 The center of Revolution Square houses a small park dominated by the Rebirth Memorial monument, dedicated to the 1989 Revolution.
-On the left side of the avenue, the splendid building of the Royal Palace, seat of the royal power before the Second World War.
-Today, it houses the National Art Museum that contains the most important and interesting art collections of Romania, including paintings, sculptures and decorative arts.
-It was opened in 1948 and besides Romanian masterpieces; it also includes priceless European works of art.
-On the other side of the road, the horse mounted statue of Carol I sits in front of the Central University Library of Bucharest.
+On the left side of the avenue, we can see the splendid building of the Royal Palace, the seat of the royal power before the Second World War.
+Today, it houses the National Art Museum which contains the most important and interesting art collections of Romania, including paintings, sculptures, and decorative arts.
+It was opened in 1948 and besides Romanian masterpieces, it also includes priceless European works of art.
+On the other side of the road, the mounted statue of Carol I sits in front of the Central University Library of Bucharest.

-Just a few steps further, behind a small charming park, you will surely fall in love with the classical elegance of the Romanian Athenaeum, one of the most beautiful buildings in Bucharest, built in an impressive combination of neo-classical and eclectic styles.
-Similar to a Greek Ionic temple, it was built at the end of the 19th century and includes exceptional features, especially the great interior fresco depicting stages of Romanian history.
-From here, you will pass by high scale hotels, restaurants, cafes or fashion shops.
-A few streets further, you can admire the beautiful neo-classical Știrbey Palace on the left side, followed by the large and elegant Romanit Palace, which houses the Museum of Art Collections, a branch of the National Art Museum.
-The end of the journey is near, yet there are still several interesting places to admire along the way, including the small Nicolae Iorga Park, several churches, the George Enescu National Museum and other buildings.
-Reaching the end of an unforgettable walk, you are surrounded by the overwhelming buzz of Victory Square, with streets converging from everywhere, probably the busiest place in the whole city.
-This was truly a walk to remember, a dive into the atmosphere of a small metropolis.
-It can take a few hours or a whole day, depending on how much you want to get immersed.
+Our journey continues, passing by high-scale hotels, restaurants, cafes, and fashion shops.
+A few streets further, we can see the beautiful neoclassical Știrbey Palace on the left side, followed by the large and elegant Romanit Palace, which houses the Museum of Art Collections, a branch of the National Art Museum.
+The end of the journey is near, yet there are still several interesting places to discover along the way, including the small Nicolae Iorga Park, several churches, the George Enescu National Museum, and other buildings.
+Reaching the end of an unforgettable walk, we are surrounded by the overwhelming commotion of Victory Square, with streets converging from everywhere, making for one of the busiest places in the whole city.
+This was truly an unforgettable journey, a dive into the atmosphere of a small metropolis.
+It can take a few hours or a whole day, depending on how much one wishes to get immersed.